 You’ve decided to invest in Australia property but have no idea what the purchase process entails.
 This article will guide you through some of the stages in the investment process.

-It starts with choosing a property that fits your budget and investment goals and appointing an agency that can take you through the purchase process.
-Unless you don’t mind the hassle of traveling to and from the UK to deal directly with the developer/seller, a good agency will help you select developers carefully, i.e those with a good track record of completing projects on time.
+It starts with choosing a property that fits your budget and investment goals, and appointing an agency that can take you through the purchase process — unless you prefer the hassle of flying to and from Australia and dealing with the developer/seller directly!
+It is important that your agent works closely with the developers, facilitating communication from the developer to you, and vice versa.

-1: Property Reservation
+1. Property Reservation

-Several payments are required at this stage:
+There are several payments required at this stage:

-- Legal Fees*: Between £700 to £1500
+- Legal Fees*: approx A$2000

 *Payment can vary depending on project/developer/solicitor

-3: Exchange of Contracts & 1st Payment
+2. Exchange of Contracts & 1st Payment

 Application for financing can be done 3 to 6 months before settlement, and the banks will assess your financing position and eligibility.